Best Business Debt Settlement Companies in South Dakota — 2026 Rankings

 Methodology

 Each firm was scored across six weighted dimensions.
-For South Dakota — a state whose economy spans agriculture across the plains, a nationally significant financial services sector in Sioux Falls (home to major credit card banks), tourism centered on Mount Rushmore and the Black Hills, and growing healthcare and manufacturing sectors across Rapid City and Aberdeen — we applied additional weight to each firm's understanding of the South Dakota Deceptive Trade Practices Act (SDCL 37-24), the six-year statute of limitations on contracts under SDCL 15-2-13, UCC filing procedures with the South Dakota Secretary of State, and the unique regulatory enviroment created by South Dakota's absence of a general usury cap under SDCL 54-3-1.1.
+For South Dakota — a state whose elimination of usury caps in 1980 transformed it into the nation's credit card capital, attracting Citibank, Capital One, and dozens of financial institutions — we applied additional weight to each firm's ability to navigate the Deceptive Trade Practices Act (SDCL § 37-24), the debt adjusting regulations under SDCL § 54-4, and the six-year statute of limitations on contracts under SDCL § 15-2-13.
 This evaluation was conducted independantly with data current through February 2026.

 Involvement